grimoire/mmdetection-to-tensorrt/README.md

 - cuda=10.2
 - cudnn=8.0.2.39

-Any advice, bug report and star are welcome.
+Any advices, bug reports and stars are welcome.
 If you find any error, please report in the issue.

 ## Requirement